fossasia/open-event-server/docs/installation/basic.md

 * **Step 1** - Install python3 requirements.
 You need to be present in the root directory of the project.

-# Installation in Virtual Environment   (This is recommended over systemwide installation)
+# Installation in Virtual Environment

+*Note:* This is recommended over the system wide installation.

 You can use **pip** to install Open Event Server in a virtual environment.